Data, markets, methodology, and the occasional rant.

 How AI agents access third-party data: MCP for tool discovery, x402 for per-call stablecoin payments, citation envelopes for source provenance.

-The Dental M&A Industry Has a Data Gap Nobody Talks About
+The Dental M&A Data Gap: Two Numbers Nobody Measures

 3,585 Texas Dentists Are Over 60.
 Here's What DSO Teams Need to Know.